RareDrops/user-time-react/README.md

 - [gh-pages] - Tool to deploy your webpage to GitHub pages

 ## Scripts

+- `dev`: Starts the development server using Vite.
+- `build`: Builds the project using TypeScript and Vite.
-- `live-server`: Runs the server.
+- `predeploy`: Runs the build script before deployment.
-- `npm run build`: Builds the project using Webpack.
+- `deploy`: Deploys the project to GitHub Pages using `gh-pages`.

 ## License